SkymanOne/vote-pray-love/README.md

 Navigate to [`pallet/slashing-voting`](pallets/slashing-voting/README.md)

-**NOTE**: *This is an experimental pallet, no research has not conducted to actually prove economic costs of this governance system.*
+**NOTE**: *This is an experimental pallet, no research has been conducted to actually prove economic costs of this governance system.*

 ## Idea